mohamedaamoum99/FreeEnergy/README.md

 # FreeEnergy

-This is Matlab code for predict pyrolysis products
+This is Matlab code for predict pyrolysis products <br />
-SQP can't reach the global minimun,
+SQP can't reach the global minimun, <br />
 For good results use the Rand algorithm of Aspen Plus software .